Are Hair Fibers Waterproof?

 Final Thoughts

 Hair fibers are not fully waterproof, but they are reliably water resistant under the conditions most people encounter in a normal day.
 Light rain, mild humidity, and moderate perspiration are manageable with a quality fiber formula and a finishing spray.
-Heavy water exposure will remove them, which is also what makes them so easy to wash out at the end of the day.

 Frequently Asked Questions